‘Drive Sober or Get Pulled Over’ Campaign Kicks Off

 When these types of accidents happen, victims are often left physically and emotionally distraught.
 In the case of a fatal accident, families are left to cope with this unexpected loss.
 The car accident lawyers at Simien & Simien understand that nothing can return you to an uninjured state or bring back your loved one, but what you can do is fight for justice.

-Our firm offers free legal consultations and can help you determine what your legal rights are.
+Our Baton Rouge personal injury attorneys offer a free legal consultation and can help you determine what your legal rights are.

 Call us at (800) 374-8422 or fill out the Free Case Evaluation form on this page to get started.